Licensing and Registration

-- On submission of application and payment of fees, the Technical Division will schedule an inspection of the vessel to complete the application process.
+- Upon submission of the application and payment of fees, the Technical Division will schedule an inspection of the vessel to complete the application process.

-- Vessel will be inspected based on the SCV, CCSS, SCC Code, Merchant Shipping (Large Commercial Vessels) Regulations.
+- The vessel will be inspected based on one of the following codes SCV, CCSS, or SCC, or the Merchant Shipping (Large Commercial Vessels) Regulations.

-- On successful inspection, vessel will be issued a Safety Certificate and License in accordance with the applicable regulations.
+- On successful inspection, the vessel will be issued the relevant Safety Certification in accordance with the applicable regulations.

 Voluntary Safety Identification